I was watching the 1st episode of Money Revealed Series created by Dr. Patrick Gentempo and Jeff Hays.

 Then Patrick asks a very interesting question; if there’s a relationship between the banking system and education.

-Robert responds that capitalism is run by a central bank, that is being called communism also.
+Robert responds that capitalism is run by a central bank, which is being called communism also.
 Communism is a centralized government, capitalism is centralized banking.

 And rich people control the banks, like the Rothchild corporation, which controls about 48 out of 50 central banks in the world.